ghpaetzold/questplusplus/README.md

 - `source.ngram` - path to a ngram count file of the source language
 - `source.tokenizer.lang` - language for the tokenizer
 - `giza.path` - path to the Giza++ lex file
-- `tools.ngram.path` - path to SRILM
+- `tools.irstlm.path` - path to IRSTLM

 Similarly the config file contains parameters for the target language and for other resources and tools.